evolvingstuff/vdw2/content/posts/half-of-australian-office-workers-insufficient-vitamin-d-in-the-winter.md

 {
-  "title": "Half of Australian office workers insufficient vitamin D in the winter", "slug": "half-of-australian-office-workers-insufficient-vitamin-d-in-the-winter", "aliases": [
+    "title": "Half of Australian office workers insufficient vitamin D in the winter", "slug": "half-of-australian-office-workers-insufficient-vitamin-d-in-the-winter",
+    "aliases": [
         "/Half+of+Australian+office+workers+insufficient+vitamin+D+in+the+winter+\u2013+Jan+2011",
         "/1346"
     ],
     "tiki_page_id": 1346,
     "date": "2011-01-24",
     "categories": [
         "Deficiency of Vitamin D",
         "Vitamin D in Australia and New Zealand"
+    ],
+    "tags": [
+        "Deficiency of Vitamin D",
+        "Vitamin D in Australia and New Zealand", "cancer",
+        "melanoma",
+        "vitamin d",
+        "vitamin d blood test"
     ]
 }